Cooking Gorgeous

 Cook the halva over low heat until the syrup is absorbed and the helva is thickened, then remove the pan from the heat.

-semolina has absorbed the syrup and started to thicken to form halva
+The semolina has absorbed the syrup and thickened into halva.

 Let the helva rest until all the liquid is absorbed and it's cool enough to handle.